Aalwattar/PhDworkspace/README.md

     - ALL WHITESPACE MUST BE EXACTLY ONE SPACE!!!

-    - my dummy file multiplies each operation's runtime by the following operator, but keeps the area and power consumption constant a = 1x s = 1.5x m = 4x
+    - my dummy file multiplies each operation's runtime by the following operator, but keeps the ratio of the runtime to area, and the runtime to the power consumption constant a = 1x s = 1.5x m = 4x